-During 2025, the Company provided execution services to CSEC under a transfer pricing agreement on a cost plus basis.
+During 2024, the Company provided execution services to CSEC under a transfer pricing agreement on a cost plus basis.
 As a result of this activity, the Company recognized service fees from CSEC and incurred commission expense to CSEC for acting as a counterparty for trades with third parties.
-As of June 30, 2025, the Company had a receivable from CSEC of \$2 million, which is included in other assets on the statement of financial condition.
-As of June 30, 2025, the Company had commission payable to CSEC of \$16 million, which is included in commissions, clearance, and regulatory fees payable on the statement of financial condition.
+As of December 31, 2024, the Company had a payable to CSEC of \$7 million, which is included in payable to affiliates on the statement of financial condition.
+As of December 31, 2024, the Company had commission payable to CSEC of \$16 million, which is included in commissions, clearance and regulatory fees payable on the statement of financial condition.

-In 2025, the Company also provided execution services to Citadel Securities Swap Dealer LLC ("CSSD"), an affiliated broker and dealer.
+In 2024, the Company also provided execution services to Citadel Securities Swap Dealer LLC ("CSSD"), an affiliated broker and dealer.
 Additionally, the Company earned and incurred charges related to failed delivery of securities with CSEC and CSSD.
-As of June 30, 2025, the Company had a payable to CSEC related to securities failed to received of \$20 million and a receivable from CSEC related to securities failed to deliver of \$24 million, which are included in payables to brokers and dealers and receivables from brokers, dealers, and clearing organizations, respectively on the statement of financial condition.
+As of December 31, 2024, the Company had a payable to CSEC related to securities failed to received of \$20 million, which is reflected as payables to brokers and dealers on the statement of financial condition.